Enter your ZIP to

 No, they are not.
 A double window refers to two windows installed side by side.
 Sometimes they windows are even mullioned together to make them appear flush.
 You can make a double window out of almost any window type.

 A double-hung window refers solely to the type of window that can be opened from both the top and the bottom.
-You can install twin double-hung windows (also called side by side double-hung windows) if you like the appearance of a larger window by having them mullioned together, as described above.
-You can even do these with three window all in a row to maximize light and ventilation.
+You can install two or more of these windows side by side if you like the appearance of a larger window by having them mullioned together, as described above.
+You can even place three windows in a row to maximize light and ventilation.

 What Does a Double-Hung Window Cost?

 The national average cost for a double-hung window is $608.
-Our double-hung windows cost guide breaks down prices, labor rates, and material costs to help you find a more accurate estimate.
+Our cost guide breaks down prices, labor rates, and material costs to help you find a more accurate estimate.

-When homeowners are considering replacing their double-hung window or installing one for the first time, they are usually comparing them against two other options: single-hung windows and casement windows.
+When homeowners are considering replacing this type of window, or installing one for the first time, they are usually comparing them against two other options: single-hung windows and casement windows.

 When Should I Choose Single-Hung Instead?